 The optimization program is formulated using a specialized domain-specific language (DSL) that incorporates several notable features.
 Firstly, it includes functions that extract the names of visible elements from the 3D scenes and support operations on these elements, represented as 3D point clouds.
 This enables manipulation and analysis of the visual information within the optimization program.
 Secondly, the DSL provides various functions to express geometric and temporal relations, encompassing common geometric and motion constraints.
-These functions facilitate the representation and handling of natural language instructions.
+These functions facilitate the representations of the representation of the representation of the second secon tation and handling of natural language instructions.
 Furthermore, the DSL clauses are interpreted into PyTorch [68], making the constraints automatically differentiable and directly applicable for differentiable physics solvers.